Juniper/contrail-installer/README.md

 Run the following NOT AS ROOT:

     cd contrail-installer
-    git checkout R1.06 (if using release 1.06 version) cp samples/localrc-all localrc (edit localrc as needed) ./contrail.sh build
+    # git checkout R1.06 (if using released 1.06 packages)
+    cp samples/localrc-all localrc (edit localrc as needed) ./contrail.sh build
     ./contrail.sh install